nkon887/multiplex-staining/README.md

 Since the position of the region of interest changes from date to date, the channel images must be aligned.
 If the alignment of the raw data does not work properly, the images of each date are treated separately as a batch and processed (cropped) to repeat the alignment.
 It is possible to process more than one batch in one pass.
-After this process, the images are processed so that they are ready for segmentation.
+After this process, the images are processed so that they are ready for further marker-specific segmentation and image analysis in other software.

+The steps performed by this pipeline are: large scan stitching > channel renaming > sequential image alignment > background subtraction and channel merging > DAPI segmentation
+This pipeline generates all images required for: marker segmentation, imaging data generation and analysis

 ## Requirements
 1. Anaconda (Python > 3.10)
 2. Fiji (Jython)
 3. Git Bash